certbot/certbot/docs/using.rst

 Certbot Commands
 ================

-Certbot uses a number of different "commands" (also referred to, equivalently, as "subcommands") to request specific actions such as obtaining, renewing, or revoking certificates.
-Some of the most important and most commonly-used commands will be discussed throughout this document; an exhaustive list also appears near the end of the document.
+Certbot uses a number of different commands (also referred to as "subcommands") to request specific actions such as obtaining, renewing, or revoking certificates.
+The most important and commonly-used commands will be discussed throughout this document; an exhaustive list also appears near the end of the document.

 The ``certbot`` script on your web server might be named ``letsencrypt`` if your system uses an older package, or ``certbot-auto`` if you used an alternate installation method.
 Throughout the docs, whenever you see ``certbot``, swap in the correct name as needed.